desmondeverett/Windows-Administration/Labs/Lab-03-Event-Viewer.md

 1. Log into `ET-DC01` as the built-in Administrator.
 2. Open the Run dialog (`Win + R`), type **`eventvwr.msc`**, and press **Enter** to launch the Event Viewer.
 3. Expand **Windows Logs** in the left-hand console and review the total event counts for **Application**, **Security**, and **System** logs.
-   > 📸 **SCREENSHOT #1:** Capture the Event Viewer console with the 'Security' log highlighted, showing the general list of audit events.
-(Save as `01-event-viewer-baseline.png`)

 ### Phase 2: Simulating an Adverse Security Event (Failed Logon)
 1. Intentionally lock your Windows Server session (`Win + L`).